 Defence supports the stimulation of indigenous entrepreneurship and business development, providing indigenous Australians with more opportunities to participate in the economy through the award of Commonwealth government contracts.
 Defence encourages indigenous businesses to apply for business opportunities with Defence.
 Prior to approaching the market, Defence officials determine whether the Indigenous Procurement Policy (IPP) applies to the procurement and if so comply with the IPP as per the Defence Procurement Policy Directive in the Defence Procurement Policy Manual.

-If you are an indigenous business, read the Factsheet - Indigenous business released by the Department of the Prime Minister and Cabinet for what steps should your business take to win government contracts.
+If you are an indigenous business, read the Guide 3: Indigenous Businesses released by the National Indigenous Australians Agency for what steps should your business take to win government contracts.

 Defence is committed to the ongoing professionalisation of Defence industry.
 Defence provides a number of programs to assist in skilling the Defence industry, create pathways and address skills capability gaps.

-To ensure you are ready to work with Defence, you are encouraged to familiarise yourself with the basic information on where do I start guidance of Department of Finance before pursuing opportunities to supply to Defence.
+To ensure you are ready to work with Defence, you are encouraged to familiarise yourself with the basic information in the Department of Finance’s guide to selling before pursuing opportunities to supply to Defence.